msftjonw/K8sOnAzure/README.md

 wget -P /etc/kubernetes https://raw.githubusercontent.com/msftjonw/CreateK8SFromScratch/main/cloud.conf
 ```

-Create an AAD service principal and grant it with Contributor permissions
+Create an AAD service principal and grant it with Contributor permissions <br/><br/>
+Note down the tenant ID, appId and password
 ```
+az ad sp create-for-rbac -n SP-${cni}
 ```

 Modify cloud.conf to use the newly created AAD service principal and fill in all other required information. <br/><br/>